 At first, you may notice a slight discoloration on the nail.
 This will usually progress and cause your nail to thicken.
 Over time, this thickening can lead to deformed nails that become ingrown and contribute to foot pain and difficulty walking.
 Since foot fungus is so often ignored, many simple cases that could have been treated easily, become severe, painful issues.

-The fungus may also spread to other parts of the foot, becoming a common condition known as athletes’ foot.
+The fungus may also spread to other parts of the foot, becoming a common condition known as athletes’ feet.
 This condition causes red, peeling, itchy, cracked skin, which is irritating and uncomfortable.
 Athletes foot is not just a minor inconvenience, however.
 Bacteria entering into the cracks of the skin could lead to cellulitis in those with diabetes or a weakened immune system.
 Cellulitis is an infection that produces swollen, red, tender skin and can only be treated through the use of antibiotics.

 Severe cases of onychomycosis may lead to the toenail falling off or needing to be removed if the condition isn’t remedied through less extreme measures.
 This can cause pain following surgery and serious cosmetic issues that may lead to insecurity and embarrassment when wearing open-toed shoes.
 If you want to let your feet breathe in the summer without having to worry about misshapen or missing toenails, look after your feet and don’t let toenail fungus go untreated.